Online only; no printed version available.

 How were the 2022 updates developed?

 A group of 23 authors representing experts from public health and academia contributed to the writing, and a national panel of 31 peer reviewers provided input that informed the final updates.
 The 2022 updates of the Guide present the best practice strategies available in late 2022.
-At the time of publication, revisions to the 2019 U.S. national guidelines for the care and management of drug-resistant TB are under development and will provide updated guidance for providers.

 Hard data are often lacking to assist clinicians in the management of drug-resistant TB.
 Much-needed research is underway to more thoroughly document the clinical efficacies of various treatment regimens.
 For topics in which an acceptable scientific evidence base and published studies are lacking, the information presented in this Guide is based on expert opinion.